-Leader: For those who prowl our streets armed with prejudice and violence.
+Leader: For those bringing division, prejudice or violence into the city.
 Lord, hear us.
-All: Lord, hear our prayer.

 Leader: That we may always seek to do the truth in love.
 Lord, hear us.
-AII: Lord, hear our prayer.

-Passion Chorale We meet you in our sorrows, we taste you in our tears: We know you in our suff'ring; we find you in our fears.
+Passion Chorale We meet you in our sorrows, we taste you in our tears;

+We know you in our suff'ring; we find you in our fears.
 You take the dregs we reach for and drink our bitter cup; You die the death we've chosen and from it raise us up.

-Processional chant: Stav with me St Peter's Church Eastern Hill
+Processional chant: Stay with me